publiccodeyml/publiccode.yml/docs/standard/schema.core.rst

 listing user-visible functionalities of the software.

 While the key is mandatory, there is no mandatory minimum or maximum number of features that should be listed in this key.
-Each feature must use a maximum of 100 characters.

 The suggested number of features to list is between 5 and 20, depending on the software size and complexity.
 There is no need for